kaervin/subserv-mpv-plugin/README.md

 You can get it from https://raw.githubusercontent.com/mpv-player/mpv/master/libmpv/client.h Just save it in the directory you are compiling it from.

+To access the site, just go to 127.0.0.1:8080 (if you want to change the port, edit the port definition in the source).

 If you have any questions, feel free to send them to kyouko@channel.moe